prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

     private Transform shellSpawnPos;
     /// <summary>dictates when the player can fire a shell</summary>
     private bool playerCanFire = true;
-    /// <summary>This is the colour of the shells the player fires.
+    /// <summary>This is the color of the shells the player fires.
 Set in the editor</summary>
     public Color tankCol;
     #endregion
     // PLAYER RESET INVINCIBILITY //